yacy/yacy_search_server/Heroku.md

 - Log in with your Heroku account or create one.
 - A preconfigured deploy page is proposed (configuration comes from the [app.json](app.json) file).
 - Enter the name of your application (don't let Heroku choose a default one).
-- Edit the environment variable `MAVEN_CUSTOM_OPTS` : insert ` -Dyacy.staticIP=your_app_name.herokuapp.com`, with `your_app_name` replaced with the name you choosed.
+- Edit the configuration variable `YACY_PUBLIC_URL` : fill it with an URL like `your_app_name.herokuapp.com`, with `your_app_name` replaced with the name you choosed.
-If you ignore the two previous steps, YaCy will run, but in junior mode : it will not be able to be reached by other peers and will not contribute to the global indexing.
+If you ignore this step, YaCy will run, but in junior mode : it will not be able to be reached by other peers and will not contribute to the global indexing.
-- Edit the environment variable `MAVEN_CUSTOM_OPTS` : replace `-Dyacy.admin.passwd=MD5:1029a0355adffb6378ceed9936ca9be4`, with a custom admin password encoded with YaCy (you can get this encoded value by running a local YaCy peer, setting your custom admin password in /ConfigAccounts_p.html, and retrieving it in DATA/SETTINGS/yacy.conf at key `adminAccountBase64MD5`).
+- Edit the configuration variable `YACY_INIT_ADMIN_PASSWORD` : fill it with your custom admin password encoded with YaCy (you can get this encoded value by running a local YaCy peer, setting your custom admin password in /ConfigAccounts_p.html, and retrieving it in DATA/SETTINGS/yacy.conf at key `adminAccountBase64MD5`).
 - Click on the deploy button.
 - Heroku now build YaCy from sources.
 - If everything went fine, you can open YaCy search page with the `View` button